grill-lab/DL-Hard/README.md

 Initial retrieval <i>BM25</i> and <i>BM25+RM3</i> runs use <a href="https://github.com/castorini/pyserini">Pyserini</a>.

 <i>BERT(Zero-Shot)</i> and <i>T5(Zero-Shot)</i> re-rankers use <a href="https://github.com/castorini/pygaggle">pygaggle</a>
-standard models that are fine-tuned on MS-MARCO (not further fine-tuned on DL-HARD folds).
+standard models (i.e. BERT-large and T5-base) that are fine-tuned on MS-MARCO (not further fine-tuned on DL-HARD folds).

 <table class="tg">
 <thead>